alanfogel/ChargeController/README.md

 # Pi Charge Controller Setup

-This repository contains scripts and instructions to set up a Raspberry Pi to monitor a solar charge controller and upload data to Dropbox daily.
+This repository extends a Pi already running `dendro-pi-main` by adding support for logging and uploading solar charge controller data.

+---

 ---